csmig/stig-manager/docs/admin-guide/admin-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Double-click on a User, or select a user and click the "Modify User..." button to view that User's Grants and other information.
-The pop-up will list the User's email address and other Info, as well a list of all the Collections that User has a grant to.
-The "Last Claims" box displays the OIDC access token information received the last time the User accessed the application.
+The pop-up will list the User's email address and other Info, as well as the User's Group Membership and Grants.
+The Direct Grants tab lists the Grants that have been specifically applied to the User, and the "Effective Grants" panel includes Collection Grants for Groups the User is a member of.
+The "Last Claims" tab displays the OIDC access token information received the last time the User accessed the application.

 .. thumbnail:: /assets/images/admin-user-properties.png
       :width: 50%